 The inside front cover can be found via this link:

 Annalen der Physik (AdP) is one of the world's most renowned physics journal with over 225 years of excellence.
 Based on the fame of seminal papers by Einstein, Planck and many others, the journal is now tuned towards today's most exciting findings, including the annual Nobel Lectures.
 AdP comprises all areas of physics with particular emphasis on important, significant and highly relevant results.
 Topics range from fundamental research to forefront applications, including dynamic and interdisciplinary fields.
 The journal covers theories, simulations and experiments in condensed matter, quantum physics, photonics, materials physics, high energy, gravitation and astrophysics.
 Highlight topics of recent years were two-dimensional materials, cosmological models and various subfields of optics and photonics.

-Our heartiest congratulations to the team on their excellent achievement!
+Our heartiest congratulations to Prof Zhao on his excellent achievement!